xmtp/xmtp-dot-org/blog/attachments-and-remote-attachments.md

 // Import the codecs we're going to use import {
   AttachmentCodec,
-  RemoteAttachmentCodec
+  RemoteAttachmentCodec,
-} from "xmtp-content-type-remote-attachment";
+} from 'xmtp-content-type-remote-attachment'

-// Encode the attachment and encrypt that encoded content const encryptedAttachment = await RemoteAttachmentCodec.encodeEncrypted( attachment, new AttachmentCodec(),
+// Encode the attachment and encrypt that encoded content const encryptedAttachment = await RemoteAttachmentCodec.encodeEncrypted( attachment, new AttachmentCodec()
 )
 ```